look/query-parser/tutorial/build_a_query_parser.md

 ## Take control of your search box

 Often, when you go down the built-in query parser route, you'll get something working quickly, but later run into problems.
-Users (or your exception monitoring software) complains that queries don't work; or extremely expensive queries slow the service down for everyone.
+Users (or your exception monitoring software) complain that queries don't work; or extremely expensive queries slow the service down for everyone.

 <div class="aside">

 ### Aside: Search box versus search interface

-In this tutorial, I'm focusing on parsing what the user types into a search box: full-text search in its most basic sense.
+This tutorial focuses on parsing what the user types into a search box: full-text search in its most basic sense.

 Your application's search interface may require more advanced search features, such as faceting or filtering.
-However, almost all applications with a search feature allow full-text search, so the code presented here is widely applicable.
-Additional search features can be layered into the query generation by sending additional input along with the query string.
+However, almost all applications with search allow full-text search, so the code presented here is widely applicable.
+Additional search features can be layered into the query generation process by sending additional input along with the query string as part of your search API.

 </div>